OskarSigvardsson/DailyProgrammerChallenges/intermediate/gradient/gradients.md

 edge of the image, the second color should be on the right edge of the image.
 So, for instance, the input

+    500 100
-    500 100 255 255 0 0 0 255
+    255 255 0
+    0 0 255

-means that you should draw a 500x100 image that transitions from yellow on the left side to blue on the right side.
+means that you should draw a 500x100 gradient that transitions from yellow on the left side to blue on the right side.

 ##Output description

 You can either choose to draw your gradient to the screen or save it as an image file.
-You can choose whatever image format you want, though it should preferably a loss-less format like PNG.
+You can choose whatever image format you want, though it should preferably a lossless format like PNG.

 If you don't wish to tangle with libraries that output PNG images, I recommend checking out the [Netpbm](http://en.wikipedia.org/wiki/Netpbm) format, which is